TomPace101/nanopore_diffusion/notes.md

 But maybe you should generate all the meshes for the basenames requested in control.yaml.

-_FEATURE_ doit tasks for parameter generation tasks are generated based on reading the output of such a task.
+_FEATURE_ doit tasks for parameter generation
+But other tasks are generated based on reading the output of parameter generation tasks.

 doit has a way to resolve this, of course: http://pydoit.org/task_creation.html#delayed-task-creation